Table of Contents

 We’d been dating for about a month, and Yali was one of the calmest, most patient people I’d ever met.
 If Yali said something was important, it was important.
 You know the saying – “When the Waiting God moves, beware.”
 I scrolled through the rest of the messages:

 omg is there someone I’ll need to beat up

 No it’s much bigger than that.
 Think like… the gods

 Just meet at my place after school, OK?

 The gods?!
 I wondered again.
-What could the gods have to do with us?
+How could Yali have something about the gods?
 Sure, “Our five gods are the foundation of all life in the city”, but really.
-We were just a couple of kids.
-Weren't we?
+What did the gods ever do for kids like us?

 I dashed across a street and tried to parkour my way up the high embankment on the other side.
-I made it, barely.
-It was just a couple more blocks uphill to the side-gate I was going to use.
+I made it, barely, stumbling and springing back up to my feet.
+It was just a couple more blocks uphill to the closest gate.

-I had scarcely rung the doorbell when she engulfed me in a hug.
+I had scarcely rung the doorbell when Yali engulfed me in a hug.
 I fell exhausted into her arms.
 After all that running, she was just so big and warm and wonderful.
-She planted a kiss on my forehead, then murmured, “you ran all the way here, didn't you”.
-I didn't have to answer that.
+She planted a kiss on my forehead, then murmured, “You ran all the way here, didn’t you.”
+I didn’t have to answer that.
 We both knew how it was.

-She gently pulled me inside and we flopped down on a couch.
+She gently pulled me inside and we flopped down on her couch, sinking into the big, well-worn cushions.
 While I relaxed, Yali leaned forward, looking off into the distance, as if she was thinking hard about something.
 She turned halfway towards me and opened her mouth, but then closed it again.
 Was this the important thing she was going to tell me?
-But she... couldn't figure out how to say it?
+But she… couldn’t figure out how to say it?